 This expansion provides an opportunity for Head Start programs to reach groups, communities and neighborhoods that have not been served in the past.
-These may include a variety of special populations of low-income families, such as homeless families or families involved in the child welfare system.
 In many communities there is an unmet need for Head Start among children who are in foster care and applicants may wish to consider ways in which they could serve these children.
 Applicants are also encouraged to propose programs designed to meet the unique needs of children whose families are homeless.
-All applicants must base their proposals on a careful community wide strategic planning and needs assessment.
-An applicant can propose to serve additional 3 year old children if the community wide assessment supports that decision.
+All applicants must base their proposals on a careful community wide strategic planning and needs assessment that includes the identification of training and technical assistance needs.